backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/KMS DVA.md

 - When you exceed a request quota, you get a **ThrottlingException**
 - For cryptographic operations (like encrypt, decrypt, GenerateDateKey etc) , they *share a quota*.
 	- This includes *requests made by AWS services on your behalf* (ex: SSE-KMS)
-- How to deal with KMS limits:
+- **How to deal with KMS limits**:
 	- Use *exponential backoff* (backoff and retry)
-	- *For GenerateDataKey*, consider using *DEK caching* from the Encryption SDK
+	- *For GenerateDataKey*, consider using **DEK caching** from the *Encryption SDK*.
 	- You can request a *Request Quotas increase through API or AWS support*

+> [!question]- An application that processes financial transactions receives thousands of transactions each second.
+The transactions require end-to-end encryption, and the application implements this by using the AWS KMS GenerateDataKey operation.
+During operation the application receives the following error message: *You have exceeded the rate at which you may call KMS.
+Reduce the frequency of your calls.*
+> Create a *local cache* using the *AWS Encryption SDK* and the LocalCryptoMaterialsCache feature.
+> Create a case in the *AWS Support Center to increase the quota* for the account.

 ## S3 & KMS
 ### Forcing S3 SSL and KMS